Philadelphia Zoning, Land Use, and Construction COVID-19 Update - October 2, 2020

 The EPA’s Temporary Enforcement Policy

 The EPA announced that as of August 31, 2020, its temporary enforcement policy, which loosened as a result of COVID-19, ended.
-A link to the notice terminating the EPA’s COVID-19 temporary enforcement policy can be found here.

 For the development and property management industry, in particular, typical permits that should be re-reviewed for compliance duties include stormwater discharge permits issued under the federal Clean Water Act (generally known as NPDES permits) that regulate pre- and post-construction stormwater control discharges.